Here’s a look at the life of activist and award-winning actress Jane Fonda.

 May 30, 2019 - The British Academy of Film and Television Arts (BAFTA) announces Fonda will receive the Stanley Kubrick Britannia Award for Excellence in Film at the 2019 British Academy Britannia Awards.
 The ceremony will take place on October 25, 2019.

-October 11-November 1, 2019 - Arrested four times at US Capitol Building during a climate change protest.
+October 11-December 20, 2019 - Arrested five times at the US Capitol during climate change protests.
 Fonda says she moved to Washington for four months and plans to get arrested every Friday to raise awareness about the climate crisis.
+She calls the protests “Fire Drill Fridays.”